mlefkir/mlefkir.github.io/_pages/about.md

 Hello there!
 Bonjour!

-I am a second-year PhD student at the University of Leicester.
-I am studying the variability of accreting black holes in X-rays and other wavelengths.
+I am a third-year PhD student at the University of Leicester.
+I study the variability of accreting black holes in X-rays and other wavelengths.
 I currently focus on timing data from active galaxies.
 I am also building tools to analyse astrophysical time series and do some cool science!

 Previously, I was an undergraduate and master student at Université Toulouse III - Paul Sabatier, in Toulouse, France.
 I did my master thesis on the X-ray variability of the Seyfert galaxy NGC 7582.